 An even louder silence from the other end.

 I wasn’t being bitchy.
-I’m not bitchy with men I like.
-But I am, God help me, truthful, and the entropy was already swirling me into its vortex and I could not, conceivably, in any biochemical quantum-mechanics-based universe, go any slower than I was already going, without stopping outright.
-So I said so.
+But I was, God help me, being truthful, and the entropy was already swirling me into its polar vortex and I could not, conceivably, in any biologically-sound carbon-based universe, go any slower than I was already going, without stopping outright.

 Needless to say, we stopped.

 And to this day, amongst my group of friends, “If I go any slower, I think I’ll stop” is a favorite phrase.
 It really works well in a multitude of situations.

 I ran into him a couple of years ago at a party in Chicago, and we had a hilarious conversation about our dating.
 I said, “To this day, that date at the Greek place is the best date I’ve ever gone on.”
 He said the same was true for him as well.

 But I didn’t ask him if he had kept the picture of my eyeball.